Abrar-2510/WordPress-K8S-Ansible-Setup/README.md

 ## How it Works

 ### Docker Host Role:
 The `docker-host` role installs Docker and Docker Compose on the target host.
-It then sets up the required Docker Compose file for running WordPress and MySQL containers.
+It then sets up the required Docker Compose file for running WordPress, MySQL, and phpMyAdmin containers.

+- MySQL Container (db):
--configures and starts a MySQL container using the official MySQL 5.7 Docker image.
-It uses environment variables to set up the root password, database, and user credentials.
+Configures the MySQL container using environment variables for the database name, user, password, and root password.

--sets up the WordPress container, connects it to the MySQL container, and ensures that WordPress is able to connect to the MySQL database.
+Data is persisted using the db_data volume.

+- WordPress Container (wordpress):
+Links to the MySQL container and uses the WORDPRESS_DB_HOST, WORDPRESS_DB_USER, and WORDPRESS_DB_PASSWORD environment variables.
+Exposes the WordPress site on port 8000 of the host machine.

+- phpMyAdmin Container (phpmyadmin):
+Connects to the MySQL container using the PMA_HOST and MYSQL_ROOT_PASSWORD environment variables.
+Accessible on port 8081 of the host machine for database management.
 ---

 ## Variables